-The Importance of Preparing for Home Fires – How to Plan & Prepare
+The Importance of Planning for House Fires – How to Prepare & Plan

-Also, it’s an excellent idea to create digital copies of important documents like birth certificates, and you should consider a strong box to store them in.
+It’s also a good idea to make replicas digitally of important documents like birth certificates, and you should consider a strong box to keep them in.
 Take inventory of your personal belongings too in the event that they are engulfed in flames.
-You could either create a list on paper or take photos or videos to catalog your property.
+You can either create a list or take photos or videos to document your property.

-- Portable Heaters: Make sure your heater has a control mechanism and a thermostat, and it should switch off if the heater falls over.
+- Portable Heaters: Make sure your space heater has a control mechanism and a thermostat, and it should turn off if it falls over.

-- Cooking: Always remain in the area during the time food is in the oven or on the stove and don’t leave it unattended.
-When you need to leave the area, get somebody to watch over the food until you return.
+- Cooking: Stay in the kitchen at all times while food is in the oven or on the stove and never leave it unattended.
+When you have to leave the kitchen, get someone to watch over the food until you come back.

-Call the Experienced Fire Damage Restoration Technicians from Paul Davis
+Call the Fire Damage Repair Experts from Paul Davis